 - Peg - To throw an object very hard at someone, usually with the intention of hitting them with it and mocking them for not catching it.

 - Pom, - a British (but most often English) person.
-Allegedly derived from POHM, a backronym for "Prisoner Of His/Her Majesty'," the word is used instead of "Brit" because "Brit" doesn't lend itself well to the phrase most often used to describe a British person, "Pommy Bastard".
+Allegedly derived from PMOE, a backronym for "Prisoners Of Mother England" or POHM, "Prisoner Of His/Her Majesty'," the word is used instead of "Brit" because "Brit" doesn't lend itself well to the phrase most often used to describe a British person, "Pommy Bastard".
 Try it - rolls off the tongue way easier that "Brit Bastard."

 - Pull a sickie - Pretend to be sick to skip school/work.
 "Chuck" or "Throw" is also used interchangeably with "Pull".